Home » Practical Information »

 Nearly 60 percent of Indonesia's land is forested and a significant portion is mountainous and volcanic.
 The highest point is Puncak Jaya in Papua, which is 5,030 meters tall.
 Some other mountains on Sumatra and Papua exceed 3,000 meters in height.
 Mt.
 Merapi, near Yogyakarta, is regarded as the most volatile of Indonesia's 500 volcanoes, 129 of which are still active.
 Java alone has 112 volcanoes.
 Centuries of volcanic activity has led to high degree of soil fertility on Java and Bali, which accounts in part for the high concentration of agriculture and people on these two islands.

-Bali, Banten, Bangka-Belitung, Bengkulu, Gorontalo, Jambi, Jawa Barat, Jawa Tengah, Jawa Timur, Kalimantan Barat, Kalimantan Selatan, Kalimantan Tengah, Kalimantan Timur, Lampung, Maluku, North Maluku, Nusa Tenggara Barat, Nusa Tenggara Timur, Papua, Riau Kepulauan, Sulawesi Selatan, Sulawesi Tengah, Sulawesi Tenggara, Sulawesi Utara, Sumatra Barat, Sumatra Selatan and Sumatra Utara.
+Bali, Banten, Bangka-Belitung, Bengkulu, Gorontalo, Jambi, Jawa Barat, Jawa Tengah, Jawa Timur, Kalimantan Barat, Kalimantan Selatan, Kalimantan Tengah, Kalimantan Timur, Lampung, Maluku, North Maluku, Nusa Tenggara Barat, Nusa Tenggara Timur, Papua, Riau Kepulauan, Sulawesi Selatan, Sulawesi Tengah, Sulawesi Tenggara, Sulawesi Utara, Sumatra Barat, Sumatra Selatan, Sumatra Utara, West Coast Papua and West Papua.

 The two special regions are Nanggroe Aceh Darussalam at the northern tip of Sumatra and Yogyakarta in Central Java.
 The special capital city district is Jakarta (DKI).

-Jakarta, with a population of over 9.5 million, Surabaya, Bandung, Semarang, Yogyakarta, Surakarta (Solo), Medan, Padang, Palembang, Ujung Pandang, Banjarmasin, Bandar Lampung and Manado.
+In order by population figures: Jakarta, Surabaya, Bandung, Semarang, Yogyakarta, Surakarta (Solo), Medan, Padang, Palembang, Ujung Pandang, Banjarmasin, Bandar Lampung and Manado.

-Mostly equatorial.
-The temperature ranges between 16-35 degrees Celsius (61-91 degrees F) with humidity ranging from 60-90 percent.
-There are two seasons, the rainy monsoon season which usually lasts from November through May, followed by the dry season which usually lasts from June through October.
+There are two seasons, the rainy monsoon season which usually lasts from November through May, with the heaviest rainfall from November through March (or so); followed by the dry season which is driest between June and September.
 Rainfall varies throughout Indonesia, averaging 706 mm (28 inches) yearly.

 The official language is Bahasa Indonesia.
 The written and spoken form is based on the Malay trade dialect which was used throughout the region in the past.
 Bahasa Indonesia is a strong unifying factor in a country where more than 300 distinct regional languages are still spoken.
 Bahasa Indonesia is not a difficult language to learn and many expatriates quickly learn the language sufficiently to succeed in meeting every day needs.
 More formal Bahasa Indonesia is expected to be used in high level business meetings.
 Newspapers and television news use formal Bahasa Indonesia.